illuminatisx/r4n-wiki/monuments/military-tunnels.md

 - **Green keycard**: Required for the first door of the puzzle
 - **Blue keycard**: Needed for the second stage of the puzzle
 - **Red keycard**: Needed if you want all the loot from this monument
-- **Fuses**: At least 2-3 fuses (they sometimes break during use)
+- **Fuses**: At least 2 fuses (they sometimes break during use)
 - **Radiation protection**: Average protection (25) is sufficient for most areas
 - **Weapons**: At minimum, a revolver or semi-automatic pistol, but a semi-automatic rifle is recommended
-- **Medical supplies**: 3-5 medical syringes at minimum or enough bandages
+- **Medical supplies**: 6-8 medical syringes at minimum and several bandages for bleeding
 - **Weapon flashlight attachment**: The tunnels can be very dark
+- **Good armour**: The tunnel scientists deal more damage than regular scientists

 ## Radiation Zones

-Military Tunnels has relatively low radiation compared to other monuments:
+Military Tunnels has medium level radiation compared to other monuments:

 - **Surface area**: Very minimal radiation
-- **Main tunnels**: Low radiation
+- **Main tunnels**: Moderate radiation
 - **Lower tunnels**: Moderate radiation in some sections

-Most players can explore with just a hazmat suit or basic radiation protection clothing.
+Most players can explore with just a hazmat suit or medium radiation protection clothing.

 ## Detailed Monument Layout

 Understanding the layout is crucial for navigating efficiently:

 ### Surface Level
-- **Main Entrance**: Large opening in the mountain with a road leading in
+- **Main Entrance**: Large opening in the mountain with a road leading in guarded by a single scientist
 - **Loading Dock**: Area with shipping containers and basic loot

 ### Upper Tunnels
 - **Administration Area**: Contains offices and the green keycard room
 - **Barracks**: Contains regular loot and scientist spawns
-- **Mess Hall**: Area with tables and food crates

 ### Lower Tunnels
 - **Research Labs**: Contains the blue keycard door and scientific equipment
 - **Storage Area**: Contains military crates and resources
 - **Elite Loot Room**: Final destination after solving the puzzle
+- **Train cars**: Contain multiple elite crates (keycard not required)

 ### Special Areas
-- **Recycler Room**: Contains a recycler for processing components
+- **Recycler Room**: Contains a recycler for processing components on the surface
 - **Generator Room**: Contains the fusebox for the puzzle
-- **Water Treatment Section**: Flooded area with some loot
 - **Labratory**: The heart of the monument with all the juicy loot

 ## Scientist Locations